All feet change shape over time to some degree—they tend to get a little wider and a little flatter as we age. That’s normal.

 But there’s good news here.

-The first is that, while surgery is obviously not a “fun” outcome, bunion surgery is highly successful on average and most people are able to make a complete recovery, provided they follow their post-surgical instructions carefully.
+The first is that, while surgery is obviously not “fun," bunion surgery is highly successful on average and most people are able to make a complete recovery, provided they have the correct procedure and follow their post-surgical instructions carefully.

 HyProCure is a short, minimally invasive surgical procedure in which a titanium stent is placed within the sinus tarsi, a naturally occurring cavity between the ankle and heel bones.
 This stent will support the cavity, keeping it from collapsing and maintaining a sounder overall foot structure.